 Bungy Jumping is based upon a fertility ritual, which revolves around the yam harvest in the Vanuatu Island group.
 Originally, a local village woman hurled herself from a tree to escape a threat from her husband.
 She tied vines to her ankles he did not.

 Over the years the missionaries to Vanuatu aberrated from women and this practice became a custom for the men of the village to celebrate their harvest by jumping from a tower with vines attached to their ankles.

-Realising that others would gain a huge sense of achievement and self esteem boost, not to mention a large adrenalin rush, AJ Hackett and friend Henry van Asch, whom he met skiing in Wanaka, New Zealand, set about developing and testing Bungy cords with the help of Auckland University scientists.
+Realising that others would gain a huge sense of achievement and a self-esteem boost, not to mention a large adrenaline rush, AJ Hackett and friend Henry van Asch (whom he met skiing in Wanaka, New Zealand) set about developing and testing Bungy cords with the help of Auckland University Scientists.

 AJ Hackett and Henry van Asch knew they had a safe product but in order to convince the tourism industry and the public, they needed an independent method of safety assurance.
 AJ and Henry developed a Bungy Code of Practice, which provided the framework for the New Zealand/Australian Bungy Jump Standard -- the company was the first in the world to be awarded the 'S' Mark for Bungy jumping.
 Every six months the Standards Association of New Zealand completes an independent audit of the jump sites.